KCL-Planning/ROSPlan/_tutorials/tutorial_03.md

     dispatch_time: 10.0010004044
 ```

-Here you can see the first two action, *undock* and *localise* and their parameters.
+Here you can see the first two actions, *undock* and *localise* and their parameters.

+The plan was published as a `CompletePlan` message.
 The structure of a `CompletePlan` message can be seen using the following command:

 ```
 rosmsg show rosplan_dispatch_msgs/CompletePlan